project-delphi/project-delphi.github.io/blog/mixed-effects-aka-hierarchical-models-vs-resampling/index.md

 What has me interested, is if it's possible to model the fixed and random effects, or hierarhical model of feature weights through re-sampling strategies.
 I've never seen that done before.

+As much as I research online and refer to the biblical [ESLII](https://web.stanford.edu/~hastie/Papers/ESLII.pdf), the theory doesn't seem settled.

+A useful approach seems to be to bootstrap residuals after fitting mixed effects models.
+But it still requires specifying all the different kinds of effects.

 Great.
 Research.
 Topic.